 92. Nitrogen forms a key element of chlorophyll in plants, of haem in blood, and of amino acids (protein), nucleic acids and adenosine triphosphate in living organisms (including bacteria, plants, animals and humans).
 The natural nitrogen cycle is characterized by limited availability of nitrogen forms for living organisms; therefore the natural nitrogen cycle is a nearly closed system, with nitrogen being recycled and reused effectively.
 Due to this limited availability, nitrogen is often a limiting factor for plant growth.
 The competition between plant species for the limited amounts of available N (and other growth-limiting elements) is a main factor for biodiversity in natural systems.

 93. In agricultural systems, significant crop-yield responses can be obtained when N is added as animal manure or fertilizer, especially when application is balanced with other key nutrients .
 It has been estimated that around half of the world’s population is now alive because of the increased supply of fertilizer N, illustrating the massive impact that N has had in meeting human food needs, thereby allowing the world population to expand rapidly (Erisman and others, 2008; Sutton and others, 2013).
-Forecasts suggest that more N will be needed during the next few decades if current diets are to be matched with population increases, especially in Africa and parts of Asia (Godfray and others, 2010);
+Forecasts suggest that more N will be needed during the next few decades if current diets are to be matched with population increases, especially in Africa and parts of Asia (Godfray and others, 2010).

 Key point 2.
 Excess nitrogen has a range of negative effects, especially on human health, ecosystem services, biodiversity, water and climate change.

 94. The total amounts of N introduced into the global biosphere by human activities have significantly increased during the last century, more than doubling (Galloway and others, 2008), and have now exceeded critical limits for the so-called safe operating space for humanity (Steffen and others, 2015).
 The deleterious effects of excess N on human health and biodiversity are most apparent in regions with intensive agriculture, especially intensive animal husbandry, urban areas and in large rivers and coastal areas.
 Nitrogen has both warming and cooling effects on climate (Butterbach-Bahl and others, 2011b), while also contributing to stratospheric ozone depletion (Alcamo and others, 2013).
-The negative effects of excess Nr in the environment provide the justification for N emission-abatement policy measures;
+The negative effects of excess Nr in the environment provide the justification for N emission-abatement policy measures.

 Key point 3.
 Nitrogen exists in multiple forms.